Hampton by Hilton: Locations

-As of December 31, 2019, Hampton by Hilton includes 2544 hotels in 30 countries and territories with 266,933 rooms, including 72 that are managed with 10,061 rooms and 2,472 that are franchised with 256,872 rooms.
-2,231 of Hampton's properties are located in the United States with 220,174 rooms, including 38 that are managed with 4,697 rooms and 2,193 that are franchised with 215,477 rooms.
+As of May 2025, Hampton by Hilton includes 3,127 hotels with 350,606 rooms across 40 countries and 5 continents, with 2,516 hotels and 254,024 rooms in the Americas, 151 hotels and 24,887 rooms in Europe, the Middle East, and Africa, and 460 hotels and 71,695 rooms in the Asia Pacific region.
 The brand's first international location opened in Niagara Falls, Ontario in 1993.

 Starting in May 2007, the brand began to operate as Hampton by Hilton exclusively abroad at its locations in Canada and Latin America.
-In 2009, the first "Hampton by Hilton" signage was put in place in the United Kingdom with the opening of the brand's first European location.
+In 2009, the first "Hampton by Hilton" signage was put in place in the UK with the opening of the brand's first European location.
 The brand continued to operate internationally as Hampton by Hilton until 2015, when Hilton announced that the official brand names of Embassy Suites and Hampton would include "by Hilton" at all of their locations.

 In October 2014, the Hampton by Hilton brand launched in China through a licensing agreement with Plateno Hotels Group.
 The first of 400 Chinese Hampton hotels opened in 2015.
 A similar agreement with the Wasl Asset Management group will bring Hampton by Hilton to Dubai.